14 comment

 As for Q&A sites, some of the most popular ones are Quora, Reddit, and Yahoo!
 Answers.

-As for non-Google ways of getting long-tail keyword ideas, I suggest AnswerThePublic and Soovle.
-These tools were designed to help you expand your keyword list with a wide range of options, including long-tail ones.
+As for non-Google ways of getting long-tail keyword ideas, it’s suggested to use the AnswerThePublic tool, which was specifically designed to help you expand your site’s keyword list.

 Example of AnswerThePublic results

-Subsequently, AnswerThePublic will provide a plethora of suggestions on long-tail keyword ideas including in the form of questions, with additional prepositions, keyword comparisons, alphabetical keyword listings, as well as related keywords.
+AnswerThePublic will provide a plethora of suggestions on keywords including in the form of questions, with additional prepositions, keyword comparisons, alphabetical keyword listings, as well as related keywords.

 How to use long-tail keywords